PTG-Kitware/angel_system/unity/ARUI/Readme_ARUI.txt

 The tasklist can be toggled using AngelARUI.Instance.ToggleTasklist();

 ** Notifications
+At the moment, the ARUI supports skip notifications and confirmation dialogue.
-For now, the ARUI supports skip notifications.
-The notification message can be changed, before build and runtime, in the AngelARUI script.
+For the skip notification, The notification message can be changed, before build and runtime, in the AngelARUI behavior script in the Editor.

 **** MRTK settings
 For eye-tracking to work, the user has to give permission to the eye-tracking.
 Also, eye-tracking has to be enabled in the MRTK toolkit.